 The filters are accessible by opening a tiny latch on top of the robot which simplifies the task of dumping the contents out and cleaning them.

-A quick spray with a hose will easily remove all particles; after that, just slide them back in the unit, place it back in your pool, and it’s ready for the next round of cleaning.
+A quick spray with a hose will easily remove all particles; after that, just slide them back into the unit, place them back in your pool, and it’s ready for the next round of cleaning.

 Verdict: Is the Dolphin Nautilus CC Supreme Worth It?

 Absolutely.
 There’s no reason to doubt the awesome pool-cleaning performance of the Nautilus CC Supreme in pool of up to 50 feet in length.
 Everything about this machine is overkill, from its top-loaded filter baskets to its triple-action brushes.

 Even though it’s self-sufficient in terms of navigation, users will enjoy steering the robot manually.